-Emirates Airbus A380 First Class Cabin
+Review: Emirates Airbus A380 First Class Cabin

 I entered the plane via the massive door and was welcomed by a very friendly flight attendant who escorted me to First Class in the forward upper deck of the A380.
 The cabin features 14 enclosed suites in a 1-2-1 configuration.
 All have direct aisle access.
-The 8 suites along the windows are spread across 4 rows, while the 6 middle suites are spread across 3 rows.
+The eight suites along the windows are spread across 4 rows, while the 6 middle suites are spread across three rows.
 All suites enjoy complete privacy, as none of the rows quite line up, so nobody is directly looking into the suite across the aisle, even when you don’t close the sliding doors of your suite.

-First Class Suite Review
+Review: First Class Suite

 What are the best First Class seats on Emirates’ Airbus A380?

 Solo travelers should go for the window seats, while companions should choose the middle seats.
 There are no bad seats in Emirates’ A380 First Class cabin.
-It is really just a personal preference whether you prefer window seats or not.
+It is just a personal preference whether you prefer window seats or not.

 Emirates’ First Class amenity kit is a large toiletry bag: the men’s kit bags are made from fine leather, while the ladies kit bags are made of sophisticated satin.
 Both kits contain toothbrushes and toothpaste through handkerchiefs and deodorants.
 The men’s amenity kit also provided Gilette shaving foam and a razor, as well as moisturizers and aftershaves by Bvlgari.
 The First Class amenity kit is not different from the Business Class one.
 In addition, I also received pajamas (after requesting them), slippers, eyeshades, earplugs, and noise-canceling headphones.